We have provided nearby communities with

 free environmental education programs since 1999.

-Tirimbina provides free environmental education every year for nearby public schools.
+Tirimbina has provided free environmental education for nearby public schools for 20 continuous years.
 The funds obtained from ecotourism activities provide financial support for transportation and food, thus ensuring that all students are able to participate.

 In addition, Tirimbina also receives groups of students of all ages, from elementary school to college, who visit the reserve to carry out several activities.
 These groups also collaborate with the financing of local school groups, while taking advantage of our facilities, lectures and educational activities: